Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Problem-Specific Parameters

-Next, we show that we can also bind the size of~$Y$ in a function only depending on~$\ell$.
+Next, we show that we can also bound the size of~$Y$ in a function only depending on~$\ell$.
 To this end, we partition~$Y$ into the set~$Y_U$ of vertices which are incident with only unsafe edges and the set~$Y_S$ of vertices which are incident with at least one safe edge.

-First, we show that if~$|Y_S|\ge 2\binom{|X|}{2}+\ell$, then~$(G,k)$ is a yes-instance.
+First, we show that if~$|Y_S|\ge 2\cdot \binom{|X|}{2}+\ell$, then~$(G,k)$ is a yes-instance.
 Note that since each vertex in~$Y_S$ is incident with at least one safe edge, each vertex of~$Y_S$ can be safely connected with~$X$ by one edge.
-Also note that if there is a unsafe spanning connected subgraph such that for vertices~$x_1,x_2\in X$ and~$y_1,y_2,y_3\in Y_S$ the edges~$\{x_i,y_j\}$ for~$i\in[2]$ and~$j\in[3]$ are contained in this unsafe spanning connected subgraph, then we can construct a unsafe spanning connected subgraph with one less edge: we remove the edges~$\{x_1,y_3\}$ and~$\{x_2,y_3\}$ from this unsafe spanning connected subgraph and add some safe edge which is incident with~$y_3$.
-In other words, we may assume that for each pair~$x_1$ and~$x_2$ of vertices in~$X$ there exists at most $2$~vertices in~$Y_S$ having~$x_1$ and~$x_2$ as neighbors in the unsafe spanning connected subgraph.
-Thus, if~$|Y_S|\ge 2\binom{|X|}{2}+\ell$ then there exists a unsafe spanning connected subgraph with at most $2n-4-\ell$~edges.
+Also note that if there is a safe spanning connected subgraph such that for vertices~$x_1,x_2\in X$ and~$y_1,y_2,y_3\in Y_S$ the edges~$\{x_i,y_j\}$ for~$i\in[2]$ and~$j\in[3]$ are contained in this safe spanning connected subgraph, then we can construct a safe spanning connected subgraph with one less edge: we remove the edges~$\{x_1,y_3\}$ and~$\{x_2,y_3\}$ from this safe spanning connected subgraph and add some safe edge which is incident with~$y_3$.
+In other words, we may assume that for each pair~$x_1$ and~$x_2$ of vertices in~$X$ there exists at most $2$~vertices in~$Y_S$ having~$x_1$ and~$x_2$ as neighbors in the safe spanning connected subgraph.
+Thus, if~$|Y_S|\ge 2\cdot\binom{|X|}{2}+\ell$, then there exists a safe spanning connected subgraph with at most $2n-4-\ell$~edges.

-It remains to show that we can also bind the size of~$Y_U$.
+It remains to show that we can also bound the size of~$Y_U$.
 To this end, we construct a new bipartite graph~$H$ as follows: Let~$Z$ be a vertex set where we add two vertices~$z_{ux}$ and~$z_{xu}$ for each pair of different vertices~$u,x\in X$ such that there exists at least one vertex~$y\in Y_U$ such that~$u,x\in N(y)$.
 Note that we add two vertices per pair for technical reasons, discussed later.
 Furthermore, we add edges~$\{y,z_{ux}\}$ and~$\{y,z_{xu}\}$ whenever~$u,x\in N(y)$.
 Next, apply the following procedure to shrink the size of~$H$: